 A multi-TID A-MPDU transmitted in an EDMG SU PPDU shall contain MPDUs with TIDs that correspond only to the AC that was used to gain access to the medium to transmit the A-MPDU.

 An EDMG AP may aggregate MPDUs from any TIDs in a multi-TID A-MPDU within a DL MU PPDU transmission.
-In this case, the number of TIDs in the multi-TID A-MPDU addressed to a recipient of the DL MU PPDU shall not be more than the value of the EDMG Multi-TID Aggregation Support subfield announced by the recipient
+In this case, the number of TIDs in the multi-TID A-MPDU addressed to a recipient of the DL MU PPDU shall not be more than the value of the EDMG Multi-TID Aggregation Support subfield announced by the recipient plus one.

 References: